Emergency works needed to save walls of historic Cork city cemetery

 But following the partial collapse of a section of its eastern boundary wall, the entire wall must be replaced.
 It's hoped the work could start on-site next week.

-In a briefing to local councillors yesterday, officials blamed the damage on the location of some large self-seeded trees which are butted against it.
+In a briefing to local councillors, officials blamed the damage on the location of some large self-seeded trees which are butted against it.

 The retaining wall is in city council ownership and it secures the grave plots immediately adjacent to it and the driveway of an adjoining commercial premises, they said.